Any trip starts long before boarding. To plan an international trip, we always follow four major steps:

 You won’t be able to enter another country if your passport is close to expiration (at least 6 months).
 Make sure you read about the requirements for obtaining a visa in the countries you plan to travel as well as its validity.
 These vary greatly from country to country.

 How to spend your money – payment methods

 Some people feel more comfortable carrying cash, others prefer to pay with a credit card even with additional fees.
 Although it is a personal choice, it is important to understand each option along with its advantages and disadvantages.
 The most common ways are cash, credit card and prepaid travel card.

 In general, just make sure to check with your credit card operator if there are additional taxes or fees when spending abroad and check the ATM withdrawal fees in the country you visit.
 Be sure to notify the credit card operator about the days you will be abroad.

 With the travel card, you protect yourself from currency fluctuations, but be aware of additional fees.
-If the destination currency is different than the card currency (eg card is in EUR and you go to Thailand – THB), you pay an additional conversion fee as a percentage amount on top of each transaction.
+If the destination currency is different from the card currency (eg the card is in EUR and you go to Thailand – THB), you pay an additional conversion fee as a percentage amount on top of each transaction.
 Today, you can find many digital banks and companies that offer great solutions for spending money abroad such as Revolut, N26, Wise, and others.

 If you just need to send money abroad, we suggest Wise.